Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Abstract

 \section{Abstract}

 { The all-sky \planck\ survey in 9 frequency bands was used to search for emission from all 274 known Galactic supernova remnants.
 Of these, \ndetected\ were detected in at least two \planck\ frequencies.
 The radio-through-microwave spectral energy distributions were compiled to determine the emission mechanism for microwave emission.
-In only one case, IC\,443, is the high-frequency emission clearly from dust associated with the supernova remnant.
+In only one case, IC\,443, is there high-frequency emission clearly from dust associated with the supernova remnant.
 In all cases, the low-frequency emission is from synchrotron radiation.
-A single power law, as predicted for a population of relativistic particles with energy distribution that extends continuously to high energies, is evident for many sources, including the Crab and PKS\,1209-51/52.
+As predicted for a population of relativistic particles with energy distribution that extends continuously to high energies, a single power law is evident for many sources, including the Crab and PKS\,1209-51/52.
 A decrease in flux density relative to the extrapolation of radio emission is evident in several sources.
 Their spectral energy distributions can be approximated as broken power laws, $S_\nu\propto\nu^{-\alpha}$, with the spectral index, $\alpha$, increasing by 0.5--1 above a break frequency in the range 10--60\,GHz.
 The break could be due to synchrotron losses. }